isabella232/events.eclipse.org/content/2020/sam-iot/call-for-papers/_index.md

 {{< grid/section-container id="call-for-papers" class="featured-section-row featured-section-row-dark-bg text-center" isMarkdown="true">}}
 ## Call for Papers

 The Eclipse SAM IoT conference will bring together industry experts and researchers working on the next generation IoT, especially focussing on Security and Privacy, Artificial Intelligence, and Modelling.
 You will be invited to present your results to participants from the research community, industry and standardisation bodies and to exchange ideas for future joint research activities.
 We welcome all submissions and do not require projects to be associated with the Eclipse Foundation or its projects.
-Final date for submissions is July 22, 2020.
+Final date for submissions has been extended to August 5, 2020.
 Selected papers will be published under the Creative Commons License 4.0 on [ceur-ws.org](http://ceur-ws.org).
 {{</ grid/section-container >}}